 Information in an application for design protection is not normally protected by confidentiality.
 In order to keep such information secret, the applicant must request it.
 Documents may not be given out until the applicant gives their consent, the requested time limit has expired or after six months have passed from the date the application was made or from the priority date, if priority has been requested.
 If a design application, which includes a secret document, is rejected or dismissed before the time of secrecy has expired, the document may be given out only if the applicant requests that the application be reinstated or if the decision regarding rejection or dismissal is appealed.

-PRV offers a variety of consultancy services within the areas of patents, trademarks and designs.
-All commissions concerning novelty searches and similar examinations are carried out in strict confidentiality.
+PRV offers a variety of search services within the areas of patents, trademarks and designs.
+All commissions concerning novelty searches and similar examinations are carried out with absolute confidentiality.
 All orders and all results are secret.
 Documents are never given out to anyone other than the customer and commission results cannot be cited as a hindrance to novelty in, for example, a patent application.
 In order to ensure confidentiality when two companies within the same technical area submit commissions to PRV, there are special procedures for when the commissions are carried out by the same technical officer.

 No special confidentiality agreements are needed between PRV and the customer, because all material is dealt with as secret according to unconditional provisions in the law.
 Material and models sent in are retained by PRV.

-For secure electronic submission and delivery of consultancy services, PRV recommends PRV InterPat Secure (PIS).
-For more information, please contact our consultancy operation PRV InterPat.
+For secure electronic submission and delivery of search services, PRV recommends PRV InterPat Secure (PIS).
+For more information, please contact our search operation PRV InterPat.

 Website and search services

 Searches on PRV's website and in databases such as Swedish Patent Database are done through Internet traffic without encryption.
 Use of the website and search services is anonymous.
 Any registration of data that does occur, for example of keyword variants, is only used internally in order to make search services more user-friendly.
 Searches in Swedish Patent Database are cleared daily.